Learning Abroad Center

 Program Leader

 Program leaders lead 3 orientations prior to departure in the US.
-While in Brazil, leaders review student assignments and have weekly/bi-weekly Skype meetings through the semester.
-Students will also be connected to education faculty from UFES, a partner Brazilian university who will share their research and knowledge of the country.
+While in Brazil, leaders review your student assignments and have weekly/bi-weekly virtual meetings through the semester.
+You will also be connected to education faculty from UFES, a partner Brazilian university who will share their research and knowledge of the country.

 Marina Aleixo, PhD, CEHD Program Director of International Initiatives, leads immersive student study experiences domestically and globally, focusing on education topics and cultural competence.
 Her research explores the experiences of immigrant students.
 Born in Brazil, she is adept at supporting students in their transition to living in Brazil.